Sermon delivered at St. Andrew’s Lutheran Church, Perkasie, PA

 Katie figured this was the worst she had ever felt.
 And that was fine, because what was the point?
 “Just stay down,” she said, “Just stay down—it’s easier that way.”

 Just then, she had an incredibly strong urge to walk over to the guys and ask for a beer.
 But, instead, she shuffled over to the oil drum garbage can and—swatting away the yellow jackets—she pulled out a green Rolling Rock bottle that was laying there.

 Her feet were killing her, she looked down at the thick wedges she was wearing.
 She kicked them off into a tuft of grass by the pathway and picked her way down the tree roots to the river bank.
 The slime of the rocks made Katie shiver.

 One of the men over there hollered distantly, fighting with his rod to pull in what seemed like a keeper.
 She tossed the green bottle into the soft waves of the current with a plunk.

-The men murmured behind her, then a loud swearing when out into the afternoon air, the line went slack and the man staggered.
+The men murmured behind her, then a loud curse went out into the afternoon air.
+The line went slack and the man staggered.
 The green Rolling Rock bottle bobbed away in the current.